portainer/portainer-docs/docs/v2.0/volumes/browse.md

 ![volumes](assets/browse_1.png)

-From this screen, you can upload files to this volume and expose it to the container quickly and without using any CLI.
+From this screen, you can upload files to this volume and expose it to the container quickly and without using a CLI.

 ![volumes](assets/browse_2.png)